joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 #### Responsibilities
 - Developed and managed IIS C# applications and SQL Server data warehousing
-- Managed ITSM processes as IT Service Manager
+- Managed ITSM processes as IT Service Manager.

 ---